-The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation for participants who meet the eligibility requirements.
+The Plan provides for automatic revocable enrollment in the Plan at a contribution rate of 3% of pre-tax annual compensation as defined, for participants who meet the eligibility requirements.
 The initial automatic enrollment percentage automatically increases each year in 1% increments up to a maximum of 5%.
-The maximum allowable salary reduction contribution by a participant is 40% of pre-tax annual compensation, as defined in the Plan document.
 Participants may elect to change their contribution rate and salary reduction agreement as often as daily.
-In accordance with the Tax Reform Act of 1986, the maximum amount that a participant may contribute under the Plan is \$17,000 and \$16,500 for 2012 and 2011, respectively.
-Participants may also roll over certain amounts representing distributions from other qualified retirement plans prior to becoming eligible to participate in the Plan.
-However, additional contributions cannot be made until the completion of one year of service consisting of at least 1,000 hours.
+For 2012 and 2011, pre-tax contributions could be made up to the Puerto Rico Department of Treasury limit of \$13,000 and \$10,000, respectively.
+Participants may also roll over certain amounts representing distributions from other qualified retirement plans in Puerto Rico prior to becoming eligible to participate in the Plan; however, additional contributions cannot be made until the completion of one year of service consisting of at least 1,000 hours.
 For any participant who (i) has completed 1,000 hours of service during the Plan year and is actively employed by the Company on the last day of the Plan year or (ii) during the Plan year, has died, has become disabled or retired on or after normal retirement age, the Company contributes 25% of such participant's pre-tax contributions to the Plan up to the first 4% of the participant's compensation (as defined) earned during the Plan year.
 Matching contributions, at the Company's option, are made either in shares of the Company's common stock ("Foot Locker Shares") or in cash to be invested in Foot Locker Shares.
 Effective January 1, 2007, participants that are invested in the Foot Locker Stock Fund can diversify their matching contributions into any of the other investment options available under the Plan at any time.
 Matching contributions for 2012 and 2011 were made entirely in Foot Locker Shares.
 The contributions are recorded at the closing price on the date of the Plan's year-end if that day is a trading day or at the average of the high and low of the closest preceding trading day if the date of the year-end is not a trading day.
 Additional contributions may be made at the discretion of the Company and are subject to certain limitations.
-No additional contributions were made for 2012 and 2011.
-Participants who have attained the age of 50 may make catch-up contributions of up to \$5,500 in 2012 and 2011, as defined by the Plan.
-These contributions are not eligible for matching contributions by the Company.
+No additional contributions were made in 2012 or 2011.